Wuszt/LibeRTTI/README.md

 | **Unique and persistent IDs** | All registered types and their properties get unique IDs which persist between executions unless the name of the type/property changes. |
 | **Primitive Types** | All primitive types are registered out of the box. |
 | **Pointer Types** | Pointer types are registered lazily at runtime when the need for them arrises.
 You're not limited by the amount of indirections (properties like `float*****` are allowed).
 Pointer types follow their original classes hierarchy.
 I.e `PointerType<B>` inherits from `PointerType<A>` if `B` also inherits from `A`. |
+| **Runtime Types** | You can compose your type by adding selected properties in runtime.
+Such types can still inherit from other types and preserve hierarchy of classes.
 | **std:: <br /> shared_ptr / <br /> unique_ptr / <br /> vector / <br />unordered_set / <br />unordered_map / <br />pair <br /> Types (Optional)** | All these types are registered out of the box and might be disabled using config defines: <br />`RTTI_CFG_CREATE_STD_SHAREDPTR_TYPE 0`, <br />`RTTI_CFG_CREATE_STD_UNIQUEPTR_TYPE 0`, <br /> `RTTI_CFG_CREATE_STD_VECTOR_TYPE 0`, <br /> `RTTI_CFG_CREATE_STD_SET_TYPE 0`,<br /> `RTTI_CFG_CREATE_STD_MAP_TYPE 0`,<br /> `RTTI_CFG_CREATE_STD_PAIR_TYPE 0` <br />  &#8205;  |

 ## Usage